-What is mulching and it’s advantages?
+Why should you be mulching plants in your garden this year?
 Mulch is any material placed around plants to reduce weeds.
 Gardening with mulch can benefit your garden in so many ways.
-It’s aesthetically pleasing, controls weeds and helps regulate the soil temperature, just to name a few of the benefits.
+It’s aesthetically pleasing, controls weeds and helps regulate the soil temperature.
+Learn everything you need to know about mulching plants in your garden.

-A) The fact that I finally bought a lawn mower and have been keeping up with cutting the grass (as opposed to borrowing my in-laws mower once every couple of months) and
+A) The fact that I finally bought a lawn mower and have been keeping up with cutting the grass (as opposed to borrowing my in-laws mower once every couple of months).

 B) Weeding the garden starting early in the season.
 Pulling the weeds before they got out of control has cut my workload down immensely.
 Now I can just stroll out to the garden and pick a few weeds here and there before they get too big and unruly.